IlariaPilo/ctf-logbook/writeups/ctf/insomnia.md

 ## Finding the exploit
 I don't know much PHP, so I start analyzing the function line-by-line.
 - `request()->getJSON(true)` simply takes the body of the HTTP request and put it into a PHP associative array;
-- The "if" clause checks whether the array has two elements; <span class="spoiler" >...or does it?</span>
+- The "if" clause checks whether the array has two elements;
 - `$db->table("users")->getWhere($json_data, 1, 0)` queries the database.

 More specifically, the query works as follows.
 Suppose we are passing as credentials: